r0f1/programming101/README.md

 + Write a program that prints all **prime numbers**.
 + Write a guessing game where the user has to guess a secret number.
 After every guess the program tells the user whether their number was too large or too small.
 At the end the number of tries needed should be printed.
 + Write a program that prints the next 20 leap years.
++ Write a program the checks if a given bank account number (IBAN) or book number (ISBN) is correct according to their respective checksums.

 ## Intermediate